mrousavy/nitro/packages/nitrogen/README.md

 ### 3. Create a TypeScript spec

 The TypeScript spec is the single source of truth.
 It's interfaces, enums or other type declarations will be converted to C++ (or Swift/Kotlin) types using a code generator.
-Nitrogen will run on all `*.nitro.ts` files relatively to your `nitro.json` config.
+Nitrogen will run on all `*.nitro.ts` files relative to your `nitro.json` config.

 ```ts
 // Image.nitro.ts